Free Online Salary Tax Calculator for Pakistan (FBR FY 2026-27)

 What are the FY 2026-27 salaried slab rates?

-See the full slab table below — four brackets were restructured and two new ones added.
+Finance Act 2026 restructured four brackets and added two new brackets.
 The 35% top rate now starts at Rs.
 7 million instead of Rs.
-4.1 million, meaning higher-income earners benefit from lower rates on the Rs.
+4.1 million, so higher-income earners pay lower rates on the Rs.
 4.1M–7M band.
+Review the full slab table below.

 Is there still a surcharge for high-income salaried individuals in FY 2026-27?